Breeding bird survey methodology

 The approximate locations of priority species should be plotted on a site map together with behavioural notation where appropriate.
 Counts of secondary species should be recorded separately and based on the highest number of each species in a distinct location, being careful to avoid repeat counting of individuals (see survey methods).

 Observations of birds moving high overhead, and not associating with the site itself, should be summarised together with recordings of secondary species or omitted all together.
-Exceptions should be made for those birds which fall under sections i., ii. or iii. of the Priority species hierarchy, are likely to associate with the site itself (e.g. gulls over arable farmland in winter), or, those priority species which could be associated with habitats present (e.g. a common quail over an arable farmland site).
+Exceptions should be made for Priority species that are likely to associate with the site itself (e.g. gulls over arable farmland in winter), or, those priority species which could be associated with habitats present (e.g. a common quail over an arable farmland site).